belle2/basf2/online_book/basf2/various_additions.rst

           momentum of the electrons in the
           :math:`B^0 \to K_S^0 J/\psi\left(\to e^+ e^-\right)` decay
         * Perform a Best Candidate Selection

-.. admonition:: Key points
-    :class: key-points

-    * There are two main modules to perform Bremsstrahlung correction
-    * Both of them create new particle lists
-    * The members of the new particle list will have as daughter the original uncorrected particle and, if a correction was performed, the Bremsstrahlung photons used
-    * MC matching with Bremsstrahlung corrected particles requires a special
-      treatment: use the `isSignalAcceptBremsPhotons` variable, or add the ``?addbrems`` marker in the decay string
-    * Best candidate selection sorts particles and antiparticles separately

 What is Bremsstrahlung radiation?
 ---------------------------------